Lara Jones

 Research interest(s)/area of expertise

-• Smartphone Use: Individual differences in smartphone use as predictors of mind-wandering and other cognitive processes
+• Smartphone Use: Individual differences in mind-wandering and mindfulness as predictors of social (and overall) smartphone use.

 Research

-Most recently, my research program has extended to investigating individual differences in smartphone use (e.g., its relation to mind-wandering and mindfulness; sex differences in smartphone use) and in emoji valence perception (i.e., how positive or negative a facial or smiley emoji appears to be).
+Most recently, my research program has extended to investigating individual differences in smartphone use (e.g., its relation to mind-wandering and mindfulness) and in emoji valence perception (e.g., how positive or negative a facial smiley emoji appears to be; Jones et al., 2020).

-Another current line of my research focuses on verbal analogy -- specifically, on the predictors of verbal analogy performance and other reasoning tasks.
-Within this line of research, my collaborators and I have examined item factors of verbal analogy such as semantic distance, the type of analogical relation (categorical, compositional, causal), and distracter salience (how closely related the incorrect answer is to the C-term in an A:B::C:D analogy).
-We have also investigated the impact of individual differences on verbal analogy and relational reasoning performance, namely, crystallized intelligence, working memory, creativity, and autistic traits.
+Another line of my research focuses on verbal analogy -- specifically, on the predictors of verbal analogy performance and other reasoning tasks.
+Within this line of research, my collaborators and I have investigated the impact of individual differences on verbal analogy and relational reasoning performance, namely, crystallized intelligence, working memory, creativity, and autistic traits.

 Education